 Broadband and dial-up services are available.
 Mobile phones and Solomon Telekom SIM cards are available from Telekom office in Buala.
 ANZ bank as an ATM with Cirrus and Maestro.

-Buala hospital has 43 beds and has one operating theatre and one anaesthetic machine.
-It normally has 2 resident doctors, but rececently on occasions has had to deal with one 1 doctor.
+Buala hospital has 43 beds and has one large operating theatre with two operating tables and one anaesthetic machine.
+It normally has 2 resident doctors, currently the Tony Quitty and Dr Irene Eto.
+The hospital is run by the charge nurse Helen Marau.
+The hospital secretary is Anne Carolann.
+There are seven nursing staff.
 Fresh drinking rainwater is available with electricity 24 hours a day, but sometimes unreliable when the generator stops.
 Anaesthetic supplies are basic and include diazepam and lignocaine, with basic monitoring (oximetry, automated BP and ecg monitoring) available.

 Fera/Maringe airport is on a separate island (Fera Island) a short 15 minutes (2.5km) boat ride from Buala hospital, and has 3 flights a week from Honiara.